Schipperke Colors & Coat Guide

 Controversial Colors

-Some Schipperke colors marketed as 'rare' or 'exotic' may not be recognized by the breed standard and can carry health risks.
-Be wary of breeders who charge significant premiums for unusual colors, as this may indicate they prioritize appearance over health.
+Some Schipperke colors marketed as 'rare' or 'exotic' may not be recognized by the breed standard.
+The standard palette includes Black.
+Be wary of breeders who charge premiums well above $1500 for unusual colors, as this may indicate they prioritize appearance over health testing for MPS IIIB (Mucopolysaccharidosis) and other conditions.